 Altered: Petworth (1821)

-Ewan Christian (1814-95) was a pupil of Matthew Habershon and also studied at the RA Schools.
-After working in the office of William Railton, who was architect to the Ecclesiastical Commissioners, and with John Brown of Norwich, he visited Italy before setting up in London in 1842.
+Ewan Christian (1814-95) was of Manx descent and became a pupil of Matthew Habershon, whilst also studying at the RA Schools.
+After working in the office of William Railton (1800-77), who designed Nelson's column amd became architect to the Ecclesiastical Commissioners, and with John Brown of Norwich (1805-76), he visited Italy before setting up in London in 1842.
 His life’s work was for the Ecclesiastical Commissioners, to whom he in turn became architect in 1851; even before this he had become an adviser to the ICBS and later chaired its Committee of Architects.
 He is said to have restored over 350 churches, of which around 200, especially chancels, were for the Commissioners, and built many new ones.
 His duties for the Commission included approving all designs for new district churches and parsonages.
-His partners included J H Christian (see immediately below – from 1875) and Charles Purdy and among his pupils was W D Caröe (see above), who succeeded him with the Commissioners.
+His partners included J H Christian (see immediately below – from 1875) and Charles Purdy (also found as Purday, though little more is known of him) and among his pupils was W D Caröe (see above), who succeeded him with the Commissioners.
 He had evangelical sympathies and ensured good audibility in his churches.
 Though the size of his practice and the frequent pressure by the Commissioners to cut costs meant that his work could be uninspired, especially in his later life, some of his new churches show him to have been capable of real originality, though evidence of this in Sussex is limited.
 He was mistrusted by the increasingly dominant Anglo-Catholic wing of the Church of England, but his technical skills, shown mainly in some of his restorations, was a particular factor in earning him the respect of his profession, to the extent that he was chosen as President of the RIBA in 1884.
 He was an obvious choice as assessor for the first, abortive competition for Liverpool cathedral, though this was in the event to strengthen the critical perception of him in High Church quarters.
 In addition to churches, he designed commercial and public buildings, ending with the classical National Portrait Gallery in London.

 Lit: Anon [privately printed]: Ewan Christian: Architect, Cambridge, 1896; M Cherry: 'The callous Mr Christian': the Making and Unmaking of a Professional Reputation, ET 42 (June 2010) pp49-68; DNB